meso-unimpressed/darknet-net/README.md

 whether the videoOutPath will be created as a [named pipe](http://www.linuxjournal.com/article/2156)

+in order to work, the name pipe should have a .avi extension, eg: "/tmp/custompipe.avi"

 `-pipe 1|0` (default: 0)

 whether to enable drawing video and detections in a window.
 Be aware that his eats up some fps.
 **untested!**

 `-showWindow 1|0` (default: 0)

+`-filename <path to video file>`

+To run the detection on a video file and not on the webcam

 **Note:**
 When using a named pipe, the process will get blocked until another application is connecting to the named pipe in read mode.